Groundhog Day (film): Cultural impact

 William Goldman in 1993 said "I think Groundhog Day is the one that will be—of all of the movies that came out this year, it's the one that will be remembered in 10 years."
 The same year, Desson Thomson opined "Groundhog will never be designated a national film treasure by the Library of Congress."
 In 2006, the film was selected by the United States Library of Congress to be preserved in the National Film Registry for being "culturally, historically, or aesthetically significant."

 Several filmmakers have spoken of their appreciation for Groundhog Day or cited it as an inspiration in their own careers, including David O. Russell, Terry Jones, and Jay Roach.
 Roach called it the film that "changed him."
-Gillian Wearing called it one of her favorite films, citing its unusual structure and intelligent philosophical message.
+Author Stephen King and artist Gillian Wearing have named it as one of their favorite films; Wearing cited its unusual structure and intelligent philosophical message.
 The film's success helped to legitimize the use of fantasy in mainstream comedy films, laying the groundwork for future fantasy comedies such as Liar Liar (1997), The Truman Show (1998), and Click (2006).

 The phrase "Groundhog Day" has become a common term to reference a repetitive, unpleasant, and monotonous situation.
 It is recognized by dictionaries under two definitions: the holiday itself, and "a situation in which events are or appear to be continually repeated."
 The term's use is such that it has been defined as a cliché to refer to a situation in this way.
 It has been invoked (sometimes inaccurately) by singers, sports stars, comedians, actors, politicians, archbishops, and former Guantanamo Bay detention camp inmates.
 Then-President Bill Clinton referenced the film in a 1996 speech to troops stationed in Bosnia.
 The term was used during the 2020 COVID-19 pandemic, to refer to the monotony of quarantine and isolation associated with attempts to stem the spread of the virus.
+The term has been applied to describe police violence against blacks and other minority groups due to the cyclic nature of how such events occur and resolve.